shanudhawale/RAG-chatbot/README.md

 1. **Document Processing**
    - Processes PDFs to extract both text as markdowns using Docling for .pdf, .docx and .xlsx dcouments
-   - Processes documents to extract images using docling's default OCR Easy-OCR
+   - Processes documents to extract images using Docling's default OCR Easy-OCR
    - Maintains spatial relationships and document structure
    - Creates separate nodes for text and image content and create a metadata rich document for pdf